mdavezac/LibXC.jl/docs/src/index.md

 ## Using the functionals

-Once a functional is created, it can be called with a number of methods to compute the energy, the potential, as well as the second and third energy derivatives (when available for that functional).
+Once a functional is created, it can be called with a number of methods to compute the energy, as well as the first, second, and third energy derivatives (when available for that functional).

 ```jldoctest